-Student Life: ksustudent.com provides an open, comfortable, engaging place that promotes student success and personal growth.
-Student Life exists to create well-rounded extracurricular life for students at Kennesaw State University.
-The unit provides support for most of the programs and services funded with the student activity fee and strives to promote student involvement by informing students of the opportunities available to them.
+The Department of Student Life (ksustudent.com) provides an open, comfortable, engaging place that promotes student success and personal growth.
+The Department of Student Life exists to create well-rounded extracurricular life for students at Kennesaw State University.
+The department provides support for most of the programs and services funded with the student activity fee and strives to promote student involvement by informing students of the opportunities available to them.
 By encouraging students to be involved in student activities, the goal is for them to learn how to plan and execute activities and how to work cooperatively and collaboratively with other groups and constituencies on campus.

-General services provided by Student Life include management of the Carmichael & Wilson Student Centers, operation and staffing of the Game Rooms, management of student activity budgets, reservations of campus space for registered student organizations (RSOs), campus Lost and Found, and support for over 300 RSOs.
-Student Life is comprised of the Department of Fraternity & Sorority Life and the Department of Student Activities.
-The Department of Student Activities oversees all RSOs, the Marietta Activities Council (MAC), the Kennesaw Activities Board (KAB), the Student Government Association (SGA), all spiritual and faith-based student organizations, and the student media outlets: Owl Radio, The Sentinel student newspaper, Peak feature Magazine, and Share Literary and Art Magazine.
+General services provided by the Department of Student Life include oversight of the Student Center, operation and staffing of the Game Room, management of student activity budgets, reservations of campus space for registered student organizations (RSOs), campus Lost and Found, and support for over 200 RSOs.
+The Department of Student Life specifically oversees all RSOs, the Office of Fraternity and Sorority Life (OFSL), the Kennesaw Activities Board (KAB), the Student Government Association (SGA), all spiritual and faith-based student organizations, and the student media outlets: Owl Radio, The Sentinel student newspaper, Talon Feature Magazine, and Share Literary and Art Magazine.

 Registered Student Organizations

-Kennesaw State's RSOs are organized into several categories: academic & professional, applied academic competition teams, community service, cultural & global, faith based spiritual, fraternities and sororities, graduate, honor societies, military, performance & fine arts, political, pre-professional, publications & media, social action, and special interest.
-For a complete list, visit: ksuclubs.com.
-OwlLife: owllife.kennesaw.edu is our personalized Campus Labs Engage site, a database that chronicles student organization profiles, membership rosters, budgets, and events, as well as other engagement opportunities from around campus.
+Kennesaw State's RSOs are organized into several categories: academic, communications/media, fraternity/sorority, faith-based/spiritual, graduate, honorary, military, multicultural, global, performance/fine arts, political/social, pre-professional, and special interest.
+For a complete list, visit ksuclubs.com.
+OwlLife (owllife.kennesaw.edu) is our personalized Collegiate Link, a database that chronicles student organization profiles, membership rosters, budgets, and events, as well as other engagement opportunities from around campus.
 OwlLife will make it easy for clubs to recruit members and for students to join a group.
 All student clubs and organizations must be registered with updated information on OwlLife in order to be recognized.
 The majority of student organization communication will be through OwlLife, so ensure that you are checking the events, announcements, and opportunities posted often.

 The Kennesaw Activities Board (KAB)

-KAB is a student organization that has responsibility for providing a wide variety of programming for the entire Kennesaw campus.
-Events include: Chautauqua Lecture Series, Homecoming, CineKab (free movie rental), Theme Weeks, KSU Day, Comedy/Musical Shows, Concerts, and other events throughout the year.
-For more information, please visit: http://ksu-kab.wix.com/ksukab.
+KAB is a student organization that has responsibility for providing a wide variety of programming for the entire campus.
+Events include: Chautauqua Lecture Series, Homecoming, CineKab (free movie rental), Theme Weeks, KSU Day, Comedy/Musical Shows, and other events throughout the year.
+For more information, please visit visit http://ksu-kab.wix.com/ksukab.

 The Student Government Association (SGA)

 SGA is the "Voice of the Students" at KSU to the administration and the Board of Regents.
 SGA makes decisions and recommendations on any issue that affects students at KSU.
 SGA representatives serve on campus-wide committees and represent all academic colleges and various KSU student constituencies.
 SGA meetings are open to all KSU students.
 While most SGA positions are elected, the SGA president appoints some positions.
-All students are welcome to attend SGA meetings, which occur Wednesdays at 7 PM during fall and spring semesters.
+All students are welcome to attend SGA meetings, which occur Thursdays at 3:30pm during fall and spring semesters.
 There are at least two SGA meetings held during summer semester.
 For those who are interested in being a part of the SGA and need more information, please visit www.ksusga.com.
 SGA is advised by the Assistant Director for Student Involvement.

 Four student media organizations provide opportunities for students to write, edit, photograph, and create designs, web pages and radio broadcasts for experience, academic credit or for pay.
 The Sentinel, KSU's weekly newspaper, covers campus news, sports and student opinion.
-The Peak, KSU's feature magazine, captures student life through photos and stories.
+Talon, KSU's feature magazine, captures student life through photos and stories.
 Share, the student literary and art magazine, provides a publishing outlet for the creative talents of KSU students.
 OWL Radio allows students to gain experience on and off the air with KSU's Internet streaming radio station.
 Experienced students are welcome as well as those who are willing to learn on the job.
 All students are welcome to explore KSU Student Media and get involved.
 The Associate Director of Student Life advises student Media.
-For more information, please visit the website: studentmedia.kennesaw.edu.
+For more information, please visit the website kennesaw.edu/ksumedia/.

 Location: Carmichael Student Center, Room 267